This post will show you the top countries notable for cybercrime.

 Once again, depending on the protection measures incorporated into the organizations, the style of the criminals varies.
 In this sense, banks in Latin America have developed protection systems centered, in addition to credentials, on methods for verifying the identification of the device through which the user connects to their online banking.

-This protection philosophy forces cyber-criminals to develop remote access control techniques, such as ARPs, to materialize user theft.
-This is something that Brazilian criminals have been developing with great success; the last one, CannibalRAT (February 2018), extends throughout Latin America.
+This protection philosophy forces cybercriminals to develop remote access control techniques, such as ARP spoofing, to mitigate user theft.
+This is something that Brazilian criminals have been developing with great success; the latest one, CannibalRAT (February 2018), has extended throughout Latin America.

 In general terms, Brazilian cybercriminals tend to be inspired by the Russians.